ajewolejude/KotlinMVPCalculator/README.md

 The primary goal of this project was to create an android calculator app using kotlin.
 It was implemented using a MVP + ViewModel architecture which includes a ViewModel object (not to be confused with MVVM).

+## APP Link

-## Implementation
+## Implementation:
-• Unit tests using JUnit
+- Unit tests using JUnit
-• Regex
+- Regex
-• Mvp + viewmodel
+- Mvp + viewmodel
-• Espresso for UI Tests.
+- Espresso for UI Tests. https://drive.google.com/open?id=1CbjvejRaDs-ksoPrQYTQDipLI64oE7cN